Team2530/Documentation/docs/wiki/the-shrieking-eel.md

 !!! warning "Not finished"

     This section is a work in progress.
-An exploded view would be very nice.
+An exploded view would be very nice, and it has been said that the backer components might not be made out of oak plywood anymore due to weight reduction.

 Backer components are made of oak plywood, and have a height of 5in and a thickness of 0.7 inches.